uoubyy/GameEngine/README.md

 ### Finished

 - [x] Export Maya mesh with materials to human-readable files.
+- [x] Uniform shader interface for GLSL and HLSL.
 - [x] Build human-readable mesh files into binary file.
 - [x] Load and parse mesh file, extra data into cMesh and cMaterial.
 - [x] Generate render commands in the game update thread and submit those commands to the render thread.